Asana/devrel-examples/javascript/pkce_oauth/README.md

 }
 ```

 Finally, we handle the response from Asana!
-Add this function below all of your `app.get`.
+Add this function next to the `getRandomString` function:

 ```javascript
 // Handles a response from the auth server.